Skip to content

 Wireless integration is possible usually through external adapters based on Modbus communication.
 Contact Rheonics Support Team for assistance in the integration.

-Figure 4: Rheonics electronics wiring and integration protocol options.
+Figure 3: Rheonics electronics wiring and integration protocol options.

-Recommended installation for drilling mud monitoring
+Recommended installations for drilling mud monitoring

-Rheonics sensors are recommended to be installed in the drilling mud tank or vessel.
-The TMA-34N Tank Mount Adapter from Rheonics is ideal here as it simplifies installation and retraction of the probe by the operator for probe cleaning check or reinstallation in different vessels.
+For this kind of installation, the sensor can be installed using the TMA-34N Tank Mount Adapter or the SlurrySense; both are ideal here as they simplify immersion and retraction of the probe by the operator for probe cleaning, check or reinstallation in different vessels.

 Order Rheonics sensors